cesarsotovalero/cesarsotovalero.github.io/_posts/2020-6-08-diversity-driven-software-debloat.md

 There are awesome Java coverage tools out there, notably: [JaCoCo](https://www.eclemma.org/jacoco/), [JCov](https://wiki.openjdk.java.net/display/CodeTools/jcov), and [Cobertura](https://cobertura.github.io/cobertura/).
 All these tools relied on the same underlying principle that drives debloat: determining what is parts of the software are necessary to produce a result.
 In genera, coverage tools perform the following tasks:

-1. Instrument the bytecodes, i.e., inserting probes at particular locations
+1. Instrument the bytecodes, i.e., injecting probes at particular locations
 2. Execute the test suite to "activate" the probes
-3. Compare the activated locations of the code with respect to the original bytecodes
+3. Compare the activated sections of the code with respect to the original bytecodes
-4. Report on the coverage depending on the chosen metric
+4. Report on the achieved coverage, depending on the chosen metric

-During the third task, the coverage tool determine what parts of the application are necessary.
+During the third task, the coverage tool determines what parts of the application are necessary.
 Therefore, it makes sense to consider the rest as bloat.

+The problem with this approach is that coverage tools are not intended for that purpose.
+Also, the richness of Java bytecode constructs and dynamic behaviours poses a challenging even for the most advanced tools.
+For example,

 # The solution

-The
+JDBL is extensible.

+We combine a variety of implementations in order to achieve

 <p align="center">
   <a href="">